-But what if you want to know how much money you need to charge customers for each product to reach your company’s break even point?
-You might try calculating how much money it takes to cover all of your fixed expenses—your rent/mortgage payment and other overhead—but this approach would give you an inaccurate answer because it would include the the variable cost associated with each sale.
+But what if you want to know how much money you need to charge customers for each product to reach your company’s break-even point?
+You might try calculating how much money it takes to cover all of your fixed expenses—your rent/mortgage payment and other overhead—but this approach would give you an inaccurate answer because it would include the variable cost associated with each sale.

 Instead, try using break-even analysis.
-Break-even analysis lets you determine exactly how many units must be sold in order for your business to be profitable (i.e., not lose money).
+Break-even analysis lets you determine exactly how many units must be sold for our business to be profitable (i.e., not lose money).

 But let’s take a look at the drawbacks now.
-We have been speaking in a previous article about the penetration pricing.
-Something similar can happen also by using the break even price.
-Once you present the market with a really low cost compared with your competitors, it is hard to increase prices afterwards.
+We have been speaking in a previous article about penetration pricing.
+Something similar can happen also by using the break-even price.
+Once you present the market with a really low cost compared with your competitors, it is hard to increase prices afterward.
 It might be possible by improving the quality of the offered product or service.
 Once you enter the market with a low price, you might risk losing your customers when raising the prices.

-On the other hand for example, if you have been into the market for a period and you are suddenly reducing pricing in order to increase your market share, then a perception problem will appear, as customers might doubt the quality of the provided product, considering that there might be a quality issue because of the lowered prices.
+On the other hand for example, if you have been in the market for a period and you are suddenly reducing pricing to increase your market share, then a perception problem will appear, as customers might doubt the quality of the provided product, considering that there might be a quality issue because of the lowered prices.

 Moreover, a price war can be declared.
-Some of your competitors might decide to play the same game as you so at the end of the day you will not earn any market share.
-Lastly, the most dangerous situation can be that you decide the penetrate with break even pricing, but the cost was not calculated properly or you are unable to sustain break even price, in which case you will have to exit with heavy losses.
+Some of your competitors might decide to play the same game as you so, at the end of the day, you will not earn any market share.
+Lastly, the most dangerous situation can be that you decide the penetrate with break-even pricing, but the cost was not calculated properly or you are unable to sustain the break-even price, in which case you will have to exit with heavy losses.

-By knowing the total fixed costs, the volume of the production and the variable costs per unit, the company can calculate the break even price.
-It should be taken into consideration that the total amount counting as fixed costs will remain constant unlike the variable costs which will differ according to the production.
-Thus, economies of scale will be the target here as more production units will mean lower fixed cost and controlled variable cost per unit.
+By knowing the total fixed costs, the volume of the production, and the variable costs per unit, the company can calculate the break-even price.
+It should be taken into consideration that the total amount counted as fixed costs will remain constant, unlike the variable costs which will differ according to the production.
+Thus, economies of scale will be the target here as more production units will mean lower fixed costs and controlled variable costs per unit.